ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 You can think of the `<Slate>` component as provided an "un-controlled" editor context to every component underneath it.

-This is a slightly different mental model than things like `<input>` or `<textarea>`, because rich-text documents are more complex.
+This is a slightly different mental model than things like `<input>` or `<textarea>`, because richtext documents are more complex.
 You'll often want to include toolbars, or live previews, or other complex components next to your editable content.

 By having a shared context, those other components can execute commands, query the editor's state, etc.